Planned Roof Maintenance vs Reactive Repairs: What Saves More Money for Councils and Housing Providers?

 - Elizabeth Skinner

-- 4 min read
+- 5 min read

 Reactive roof repairs might seem cheaper in the short term, but for councils and housing providers, they often lead to higher long-term costs, disruptive emergencies and tenant dissatisfaction.
-Planned roof maintenance, on the other hand, helps prevent failures, extend roof lifespan and control budgets more effectively.
+Planned roof maintenance, on the other hand, helps prevent failures, extend roof lifespan and control budgets far more effectively.

-we compare planned maintenance and reactive repairs in the context of public sector roofing - and reveal which strategy truly delivers better value for money.
+We compare planned maintenance and reactive repairs in the context of public sector roofing - and reveal which strategy truly delivers better value for money.

 What Is Reactive Roof Repair?